Robot-to-Robot Relative Pose Estimation using Humans as Markers: Acknowledgments

 We would like to thank Hyun Soo Park (Assistant Professor, University of Minnesota) for his valuable insights which immensely enriched this paper.
-We gratefully acknowledge the support of the MnDrive initiative and thank NVIDIA Corporation for donating two Titan-class GPUs for this research.
-In addition, we are grateful to the Bellairs Research Institute of Barbados for providing us with the facilities for field experiments; we also acknowledge our colleagues at the IRVLab and the participants of the $2019$ Marine Robotics Sea Trials for their assistance in collecting data and conducting the experiments.
+We are grateful to the Bellairs Research Institute of Barbados for providing us with the facilities for field experiments; we also acknowledge our colleagues at the IRVLab and the participants of the $2019$ Marine Robotics Sea Trials for their assistance in collecting data and conducting the experiments.